 Re: What would you change about your Polo?

-Mine doesn't bug me on a daily basis like it used to, because I've switched routes to work (a bypass opened).johnpolo2 wrote: ↑Thu Feb 28, 2019 3:26 pm The anti collision system is something I have usually left off the options list as I always felt it could be too sensitive at times.
+johnpolo2 wrote: Thu Feb 28, 2019 3:26 pm The anti collision system is something I have usually left off the options list as I always felt it could be too sensitive at times.

 I've read Andy's posts slating the system and others stating it's virtue.